LittleSkinChina/manual/en/score.md

 ### Everyday Sign

-Every day, by clicking the「Sign」button in the user center, you can get points ranging from 10 to 100 randomly.
+Every day, by clicking the “Sign“ button in the user center, you can get points ranging from 10 to 100 randomly.
 You can only sign in once a day, and the sign-in opportunities on the day will not accumulate to the next day.
 The sign-in points rewards may be temporarily adjusted during site activities.

 ### Public textures have been added by someone else